 Lungworms aren’t the only nasty beasts that infect cane toads.
 Larval pentastomes live inside cane toad lungs as well.
 The pentastomes are invaders as well – they came to Australia long ago, inside invasive House Geckos that stowed away on boats travelling between Indonesia and Darwin.
 Native frogs can’t be infected by these parasites, but toads can – and so the invasion of toads has picked up the gecko’s pentastome parasites and is carrying them further across the continent.

 Pentastomes are nasty-looking creatures, even though they are tiny.
-They have hooks to cling to the lung tissue of their host, as seen in the upper part of this photograph by Crystal Kelehear.
+They have hooks to cling to the lung tissue of their host, as seen in this photograph of a pentastome inside its egg, by Greg Brown.

 This adult pentastome looks like a small worm.
 Photograph by Crystal Kelehear.